dbaldridge-lab/htcf/jupyter_vscode.md

 ## Do this once
 ### 1. Setup code command
+TODO - code command setup on HTCF
 a.
-Open Visual Studio Code.
+On your local machine, open Visual Studio Code.

 b.
 Press CMD + SHIFT + P to open the Command Palette.